kieranelby/UbiTok.io/docs/index.md

 In order to avoid relying on trading fees, we hope to offer value-added products and services that build on top of our core exchange - see roadmap below.

 ## What's on the UbiTok.io roadmap?
-- Alpha testnet (play-money) release (Jul/Aug 2017);
+- Alpha testnet (play-money) release (Aug 2017);
-- Main-net (real-money) release offering small number of pairs, MetaMask/Mist only (Sep/Oct 2017);
+- Main-net (real-money) release offering small number of pairs, MetaMask/Mist only (Sep 2017);
 - Work in any browser without needing MetaMask or Mist installed (Oct 2017);
+- Javascript APIs for trading on UbiTok.io - e.g. for market making, arbitrage (Nov 2017)
-- Developer tools and APIs for creating smart contracts and JS apps that trade via UbiTok.io - e.g. for market making, maintaining a pool of reserves, running ICOs (2017Q4);
+- Solidity SDK for writing smart contracts that trade on UbiTok.io - e.g. for maintaining a pool of reserves, running ICOs (Dec 2017);
-- Improved user interface and price charts (2017Q4);
+- Improved user interface and price charts (early 2018);
+- Multi-language web UI (e.g. Simplified Chinese)  (early 2018);
 - Margin trading / lending market-place (tbc);
 - Consider offering our own asset backed tokens where it makes sense (tbc);
 - Host UbiTok.io front-end in Swarm/IPFS for total unstoppability (tbc);